 With respect to security, the working group noted that new laws have come into force since the Losing FOA was instituted that provide additional protections to the RNH with respect to personal data protection.
-The working group further concluded that if the TAC is managed in a more secure manner following Preliminary Recommendations 7-13, the risk of unauthorized transfer should be reduced.
+The working group further concluded that if the TAC is managed in a more secure manner following Preliminary Recommendations 7-13, the risk of unauthorized transfer should be reduced.¶

 The working group agreed that the transfer process should be simple, quick, and efficient.
 Members noted that the Losing FOA process can delay the transfer up to 5 days, which may inconvenience registrants.
-Therefore, it is desirable to pursue alternatives to the Losing FOA that allow for transfers to take place instantly.
+Therefore, it is desirable to pursue alternatives to the Losing FOA that allow for transfers to take place instantly.¶

 Taking into account these considerations, the working group determined that the Losing FOA requirement should be eliminated and replaced with new requirements.
 These new requirements allow the transfer to occur in nearly real time while ensuring that: 1.
 The RNH is informed of an inter-Registrar transfer, and 2.
-A sufficient record of the process is maintained to support investigation of complaints and resolution of disputes.
+A sufficient record of the pro ...
+[1]